snecklifter/documentation/articles/vmware/vmw-how-install-rhui-vm.md

 ### Incorrect version

-Ensure you have installed the correct RPM for your release.
+Ensure you have installed the correct RPM for your Operating System release.

-### Comms errors when trying to upgrade the RPM using yum (RHEL6 only)

-Due to the previous RPMs no longer being valid for accessing the RHUI, when running RHEL6, you may see some errors when trying to upgrade the RPM.
-To work around this, issue: `yum update --disableplugin=rhui-lb IL2-Client-RHEL6-Standard-2.2-1.noarch.rpm`.
-This is not an issue when running RHEL7.

-### Unauthorized (401) Error when trying to access RHUA

-You most likely have the original RPMs installed.
-Follow the instructions in the [*Upgrading the RPMs to a newer version*](#upgrading-the-rpms-to-a-newer-version) section above.

 ## Feedback